xuguy/xuguy.github.io/proposal.md

 ## 3. Expected Outcomes
 - Build a cpu-runnable GPT model steps by steps, exaplain very step and intuition for crusial step.
 - Apply self-made GPT model for downstream task. (classification, translation)
-- Write a neat tutorial and put it online.
+- Write a neat tutorial and put it online: https://xuguy.github.io/ (demo)
 - **Keep updating these notes in the future after course ends**, I will add more AI related contents in the following studies.

 ## 8. References